Illinois Fighting Illini football

 The Illinois Fighting Illini football program represents the University of Illinois Urbana-Champaign in college football at the NCAA Division I Football Bowl Subdivision (formerly Division I-A) level.
-The Fighting Illini are a founding member of the Big Ten Conference.
-Illinois claims five national championships and 15 Big Ten championships.
+The Fighting Illini are a founding member of the Big Ten Conference, and have played their home games at Gies Memorial Stadium in Champaign, Illinois since 1923.
+The Fighting Illini are currently led by head coach Bret Bielema.